 A bit.
 It wasn’t like I was studying classical composition.
 College was pretty good until I got kicked out.
 I was doing a lot of projects outside of school, making music with a bunch of people.
 I wasn’t super focused on the curriculum, or at least not at the level they wanted me to be.
 I was there for three years though, so I learned a lot while I was there.

-So college was the start of working on your own.
+College was the start of working on your own, then?

 Yeah that was the Soundcloud start for me.
 Sophomore year I started dropping shit under my name, kind of in the same vein I’m doing now.
 [At first], I was producing for friends, and I didn’t really do the solo stuff.
 I just wanted to produce rap beats and pop beats for people.
 And then I was doing vocals without thinking much of it, but my friend heard the really early solo stuff and was like “Yo, this is crazy, you should release some of this shit.”
 There wasn’t a goal.
 I was just making stuff I liked and putting it up.

-When did you realise it was something you could do more seriously?
+When did you realize it was something you could do more seriously?

 Moving to LA.
 Trying to make money off of music was a big thing vs. living in an apartment in St. Louis and not making any money off of music.
 I’ve said this 100 times, but Lil Aaron let me live on his couch for like six months when I came out here, so that was dope.
 And then I got a publishing deal after that and then things started to seem more possible cause I could pay rent.